grafana/grafana/docs/sources/developers/plugins/add-support-for-explore-queries.md

 # Add support for Explore queries

-This guide explains how to add support for [Explore]({{< relref "../../features/explore/index.md" >}}) to an existing data source plugin.
+This guide explains how to improve support for [Explore]({{< relref "../../features/explore/index.md" >}}) to an existing data source plugin.

 This guide assumes that you're already familiar with how to [Build a data source plugin]({{< relref "../../../../../tutorials/build-a-data-source-plugin.md" >}}).

-By adding support for Explore to your data source, users can make ad-hoc queries without the new of a dashboard.
+With Explore, users can make ad-hoc queries without the use of a dashboard.
 This is useful when users want to troubleshoot or to learn more about the data.

-To support Explore, your plugin needs to define a _query editor_ for Explore.
+Your data source already supports Explore by default, and will use the existing query editor for the data source.
+If you want to offer extended Explore functionality for your data source however, you can define a Explore-specific query editor.
 Optionally, your plugin can also define a _start page_ for Explore.

 ## Add a query editor for Explore